Meaningful Relationships Project

-Jennifer Lattig, Michelle Ball and Lou Ann Barsch with BINGO cards containing topics discussed in peer-group meetings about how to develop and participate in healthy and meaningful relationships.
+Jennifer Lattig, Michelle Ball and Lou Ann Barsh with BINGO cards containing topics discussed in peer-group meetings about how to develop and participate in healthy and meaningful relationships.

-SafePlace is developing an ongoing, replicable demonstration project to help individuals with developmental disabilities develop meaningful relationships with other people based on shared interests.
-This project will partner with people with developmental disabilities, service providers and various groups such as recreational, volunteer, service and faith-based groups in Austin and the surrounding area, as well as Seguin/Guadalupe County.
-SafePlace will provide small, educational workshops and individual discussions with project participants on social and recreational interests, relationship barriers and solutions, healthy relationships with family and friends, and safety.
-The project also will create individualized action plans based on the participants’ personal interests to help them build relationships.
-Additionally, it will provide technical assistance to disability service agencies to change their policies and increase supports to develop relationships.
+Develop an ongoing, replicable project to help individuals with IDD develop meaningful relationships based on shared interests.
+Encourage partnerships between people with IDD, service providers, and other groups to provide educational workshops and discussions with project participants on interests, relationship barriers and solutions, healthy relationships, and safety.
+Create individualized action plans based on participants’ interests and provide technical assistance to disability service agencies to change their policies and increase supports to develop relationships.

 SafePlace project staff worked with partner agencies to recruit a diverse group of adults with IDD to participate in the Meaningful Relationships project.
 Project participants attended small group educational workshops on healthy relationships, boundaries, safety, basic social skills, and other topics.
 Each person also created individual plans to participate in activities of their choosing community.
 Through the person-centered process, project staff created individualized action plans for building healthy relationships; identified resources and support needs; and set up timelines and processes to implement action plans.

 Individuals were supported to identify activities, research where these activities could be done in their community, and participate in those activities.
 For many participants with IDD, this was the first time they had been offered the opportunity to explore their own individual social, recreational and leisure time interests.